Sylvanzsy/sylvanzsy.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Weinberg Theory Group, University of Texas, Austin
+  - name: Cosmic Frontier Center, Weinberg Institute, University of Texas, Austin
     url: https://www.utexas.edu/

 # Short bio (displayed in user profile at end of posts)